top of page

 How Many Wineries Should You Visit in a Day?

-We recommend planning no more than 3 tastings per day.
+We recommend when you plan a wine tasting trip that you book no more than 3 tastings per day.

 This gives you time to actually enjoy each stop, take in the setting, and avoid feeling rushed between appointments.